-Ms. Dhari is an Instructor in the nursing undergraduate program.
-A faculty member since 2013, Ms. Dhari has background in Public Health nursing, with a strong interest in engaging students in service learning in the primary health care context, especially with community agencies serving marginalized populations.
+Ms. Dhari is an instructor in the nursing undergraduate program.
+A faculty member since 2013, Ms. Dhari has background in Public Health nursing, with a strong interest in engaging students in service learning in the primary health care context, especially with community agencies serving populations marginalized by society.
 She developed, in consultation with other health professions, a series of flipped classrooms to promote in-depth knowledge related to specific topics.
 Ms. Dhari is a recipient of Award of Excellence in Nursing Practice, 1995, College of Registered Nurses of BC.

 - MSN (Nursing), University of British Columbia

 - Excellence in Nursing Education, Nurses and Nurse Practitioners of BC (2019)

 - The Special MEDEA Jury Prize (Educational Award) - https://www.medea-awards.com/home for Cognitive Rehearsal About Bullying (CRAB) project vignettes – video.
 2021

 - CRNBC Award Excellence in Nursing Practice (1995)